THANK YOU FOR YOUR REQUEST

 As more and more new-build boutique hotels go up around the world, it can be easy to forget the joy of staying in a hotel whose building has a storied and historic past.
-The pleasure of staying in some of luxury hotels of the world are the perfect choice for what BRABBU calls, “weekend luxury escapes“.
-Their cutting-edge design and interior will make you thinking twice about luxury lifestyle!
+The pleasure of staying in some of luxury hotels of the world are the perfect choice for what BRABBU calls, “weekend luxury escapes”.
+Their cutting-edge design and interior will make you think twice about the luxury lifestyle!

 George Yabu and Glenn Pushelberg of Yabu Pushelberg, famous interior designers specialized in boutique hotels and hospitality projects, chose contemporary furnishings by the likes of Ingo Maurer for the hotel’s ground-floor Edwardian public spaces, while reproductions of Old Master portraits in the otherwise minimalist bedrooms upstairs hint at the property’s long history.
 If you’re at London, this might be your perfect pick for “luxury escapes”.

 The grand façade of this onetime townhouse—built-in 1858 on a quiet block off the Champs-Élysées and expanded in the 1920s—belies its of-the-moment interiors, masterminded by Pierre Yovanovitch, a current favourite of the French design cognoscenti.

 Yovanovitch’s 2012 redo of Hotel Marignan—dotted with artworks collected by the hotel’s owner—sees its 50 rooms, lobby, bar, restaurant, and screening room outfitted with light oak floors and wall panelling and a mix of vintage and contemporary custom furnishings, many of his own design.